rockettheme/docs/Docs/wordpress/themes/voxel/demo_copyright.md

 The Copyright section remains the same for all areas of the site.
 Because of this, it is preserved as a Default widget override.

 #### Text
 The Text widget in the section is used as a handmade menu.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <ul class="menu">